SovereignCloudStack/docs/contributor-docs/operations/tests/rfc2119-keyword-test-guide.md

 ```

-Note: The DEBUG channel is used for additional information for developers to better understand a process and does not apply to RFC2119 keywords.
+**Note**: The DEBUG channel is used for additional information for developers to better understand a process and does not apply to RFC2119 keywords.